India aims to recover 228 million euros in Finmeccanica bank guarantees

 New Delhi scrapped the deal with Finmeccanica's AgustaWestland unit in January, after graft allegations made against the company almost a year earlier.

-The delay highlights the slow headway the Congress party then in power was able to make on vital defense contracts.
+The delay highlights the slow headway the Congress party then in power was able to make on vital defence contracts.

-The overall value of the guarantee scheme with Deutsche Bank SpA DBKGDE.UL, Deutsche Bank AG (DBKGn.DE), Intesa Sanpaolo (ISP.MI) and the State Bank of India (SBI.NS) was around 300 million euros, Reuters reported in January.
+The overall value of the guarantee scheme with Deutsche Bank SpA, Deutsche Bank AG (DBKGn.DE), Intesa Sanpaolo (ISP.MI) and the State Bank of India was around 300 million euros, Reuters reported in January.

+On Friday, an Italian court revoked the freeze on 228 million euros of that figure.

-"<The ministry> is studying the order and will take immediate steps to recover the amounts fully," India's defense ministry said in a statement on Sunday.
+"[The ministry] is studying the order and will take immediate steps to recover the amounts fully," India's defence ministry said in a statement on Sunday.

-Details will only emerge after the new defense minister takes office, a ministry spokesman told Reuters on Monday.
+Details will only emerge after the new defence minister takes office, a ministry spokesman told Reuters on Monday.

 Finmeccanica has said it will seek to protect the guarantees through an arbitration process launched this year after the contract for a dozen high-end helicopters was cancelled.

-India's outgoing defense minister, A. K. Antony, was nicknamed "St. Antony" for his anti-corruption zeal.
+India's outgoing defence minister, A. K. Antony, was nicknamed "St. Antony" for his anti-corruption zeal.
 Yet his propensity to cancel deals and blacklist companies has hobbled India's much-needed push to update its military.

 (Reporting by Shyamantha Asokan; Editing by Frank Jack Daniel and Clarence Fernandez)